No Result

 Business Overview

 Permian Basin holds overriding royalty interests in several oil and gas properties in the United States.
-The trust is a small-cap stock with a market capitalization of $419 million.
+The trust has typically on the small side, but the share price has more than doubled over the last year and the stock now trades with a market capitalization of more than $1 billion.
 The trust has oil and gas-producing properties in Texas.

 The trust was established in 1980 and has a 75% net profit royalty interest in the Waddell Ranch properties.
 These properties consist of over 300 net-productive oil wells, over 100 net-producing gas wells, and 120 net injection wells.